Genesiss Hospital Our Treatment Arrow icon pointing right

 Situation What It Indicates Recommended Approach

-Mild urgency / frequency Early OAB or irritation Bladder training + symptom-based medication
+Mild urgency/frequency Early OAB or irritation Bladder training guidance + symptom-based medication if needed

-Leakage on coughing / laughing Stress incontinence Pelvic floor exercises + lifestyle correction
+Leakage with coughing/laughing Stress incontinence Pelvic floor exercises + lifestyle correction

-Burning during urination Possible infection Urine test + targeted medication
+Burning urination Possible infection Urine test + targeted medication based on findings

-Recurrent mild symptoms Underlying cause suspected Evaluation + prevention plan
+Recurrent symptoms Underlying cause possible Evaluation + prevention plan

-Difficulty emptying bladder Retention risk Assessment + supportive care with follow-up
+Difficulty emptying bladder Retention risk Assessment + supportive management with follow-up

 2️⃣ Advanced Therapies & Procedures (When Needed)